Marcell Ozuna Preview, Player Props: Braves vs. Phillies

-The Atlanta Braves and Marcell Ozuna (.475 slugging percentage over his past 10 games, including two homers), battle starting pitcher Michael Lorenzen and the Philadelphia Phillies at Citizens Bank Park, Monday at 6:40 PM ET.
+Marcell Ozuna, with a slugging percentage of .475 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Zack Wheeler on the hill, September 12 at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Pirates.
+In his previous game he had a hitless performance (0-for-4) against the Phillies.

 Marcell Ozuna Game Info & Props vs. the Phillies